geshan/geshan.github.com/posts/2022-08-05-javascript-wait-1-second.md

 })();
 ```

 The code is the same as the previous example, the main difference here is you are using a native setTimeout function as a promise in place of defining your one promise to block the code.
 This is a better way to wait for 1 second in JavaScript, specifically Node.js, as it uses native code.
+This helps with any application using Node.js sleep.

 In addition to using setTimeout and Promises with setTimeout, you can also use an NPM package to wait for X seconds using JavaScript.
 In the section below, you will use the Delay NPM package to do the same.